Before Catalans voted in regional elections on Sunday, the rest of Spain disputed they could serve as a de facto referendum on independence.

-But as soon as the results were in and it turned out the separatists had fallen short of a 50-percent majority, Spanish commentators and politicians hailed the supposedly decisive “no” against secession.
+But as soon as the results were in and it turned out the separatists were short of a majority, Spanish commentators and politicians hailed the decisive “no” against secession.

 They can’t have it both ways.

 Parties in favor of Catalan independence did win a majority of the seats in the regional legislature with nearly 48 percent support.
 Turnout was a record 77 percent.
 The defenders of Spanish unity would be ill-advised to dismiss those numbers are insignificant.
-Yet they do.

-The ABC newspaper editor absurdly claims that the reason Catalans want to split from Spain is that they are xenophobic toward other Spaniards.
+The ABC newspaper editor absurdly claims that the reason Catalans want to break away is that they are xenophobic toward other Spaniards.

 Indeed, a major grievance of the independence movement is that more money is taken out of Catalonia every year than the central government puts back in.
 Estimates are in the range of $21 billion, or 8 percent of Catalonia’s economic output.

 Opponents of independence can point out that in every country, richer regions subsidize the poorer.
 Bavaria does too.
-It even accounts for half of all net transfers inside Germany.
+It accounts for half of all net transfers inside Germany.

 In 2010, just one in five Catalans wanted to break away from Spain.
 Now, judging by Sunday’s election, nearly one in two does.

-Pérez’ attitude is emblematic of a country that is blissfully ignoring sentiment in its richest province — and it may be doing so at its own peril.
-The longer Madrid brushes Catalan demands aside, the more Catalans may decide that secession is the only way to guarantee their future as a nation.
+Pérez’ attitude is emblematic of a country that ignores separatist sentiment in its richest province at its own peril.
+The longer Madrid brushes Catalan demands aside, the more Catalans may decide independence is the only way to guarantee their future as a nation.